Domestic Hot Water in District Heating

 Priority of Domestic Hot Water Preparation

-The priority switching determines how the available connection capacity is divided between DHW preparation and space heating.
-It thus directly affects the required connection capacity of the transfer station.
+Priority switching determines how the available connection capacity is divided between DHW preparation and space heating, and it directly affects the required connection capacity of the transfer station.

 No Priority (Parallel Operation)

-DHW preparation and heating circuit operate simultaneously and independently of each other.
+DHW preparation and the heating circuit operate simultaneously and independently.
 The connection capacity equals the sum of both individual capacities:

 Q˙connection=Q˙heating+Q˙DHW\dot{Q}_{\text{connection}} = \dot{Q}_{\text{heating}} + \dot{Q}_{\text{DHW}}